ianrose/resources/README.md

 - [Zero Server](https://github.com/remoteinterview/zero): a web framework to simplify modern web development.
 - [Editor.js](https://editorjs.io): Next generation block styled editor.
 - [Lazyload](https://github.com/verlok/lazyload): a fast, lightweight and flexible script that speeds up your web application by loading your content images, videos and iframes only as they enter the viewport.
+- [light-server](https://github.com/txchen/light-server): A lightweight cli static http server and it can watch files, execute commands and trigger livereload

 ## Hosting